 While it’s not the pearl of the UC system (that would be Berkeley) UCLA Law is the most prestigious school in Los Angeles, a major legal market.
-The law school currently ranks 17th on the US News and World Report rankings of the country’s best law school.
-Combine the desirable location with a world class school and it’s no surprise that getting in is a competitive process.
+The law school currently ranks 16th on the US News and World Report rankings of the country’s best law schools.
+Combine the desirable location in sunny Los Angeles with a world-class school and it’s no surprise that getting in is a competitive process.
 So what LSAT and GPA do you typically need for admission to UCLA Law?
-The numbers from this years enrolling class will give you a better idea what it takes to get into UCLA law:
+The numbers from this years enrolling class will give you a better idea of what it takes to get into UCLA law.

 25th percentile LSAT: 163